DexterHill0/Celeste-Bad-Apple/README.md

 `opencv-python, imageio, numpy`

-You must also have Everest installed (and [LuaCutscenes](https://gamebanana.com/gamefiles/10788) if you intend on running the script instead of downloading the map)
+You must also have Everest installed and [LuaCutscenes](https://gamebanana.com/gamefiles/10788) installed.

 ##### `badapple.py`